Gilead-BioStats/gsm.app/principles.md

 ## Minimize reactivity

 If a function makes sense to be non-reactive, make it non-reactive.
-This applies even if the return is built out of HTML components, for example using `shiny::tagList()`.
+This applies even if the return is built out of HTML components, for example using `tagList()`.
 The module that calls the function can pass in an (evaluated) reactive expression to make the result reactive, but the function itself should be non-reactive whenever possible.

 (tentative) Only `mod_*_Server()` functions should have `rctv_*` arguments, and only `mod_*_Server()` functions should return reactive expressions.

+## Don't namespace shiny

+I've gone back and forth on this one, but the current rule is to skip namespace for {shiny} functions, particularly for basic HTML elements (reexported from {htmltools} by {shiny}).
+So `div()`, not `shiny::div()` nor `htmltools::div()` nor `htmltools::tag$div()`.

+However, *do* use the namespace for anything in {htmltools} that isn't reexported by {shiny}, such as `htmltools::htmlDependency()`.
+This exception is why I've gone back and forth on this rule.

 ## Avoid over-complicated pipes